componentjs/guide/component-v1.md

 Component v1 now supports ES6 modules by default.
 Simply write an ES6 module with node-like module references, and your app should still work.
 Note that CommonJS and ES6 modules are not completely compatible, so you may run into compatibility issues.
+However, please let us know if you find any issues!

 ### Smarter Require()s